Anisogramma anomala

-Anisogramma anomala is a plant pathogen that causes a disease known as Eastern filbert blight on Corylus spp. (hazlenut).
-Also known as EFB (Eastern Filbert Blight).
+Anisogramma anomala is a plant pathogen that causes a disease known as Eastern filbert blight (or EFB) on Corylus spp. (hazelnut).

 Disease cycle

 Anisogramma anomala is an ascomycete that has a two-year disease cycle.
 Infection is thought to typically occur during the wet season between February and May.
 The infection typically occurs at the apical bud during periods of high humidity that favor the pathogen.
 After the initial infection the pathogen can eventually spread to the phloem, cambium, and even the outer xylem.
 This fungal pathogen produces cankers made up of stromata.
 The stromata typically develop the second summer after the initial infection.
 Within the stroma, perithecia are produced that give rise to asci and ascospores.
 The ascospores are released as a white ooze during wet weather.
 Wind-driven water droplets and splashing spread the spores to new potential hosts.

 Hosts and symptoms

 Anisogramma anomala's host is the European hazelnut.
 It is a particular problem on Corylus avellana, which is farmed commercially.
 Wild alternate hosts do exist and make elimination of the disease particularly hard.
 The predominant infected tissue is the branches.
 The disease begins producing cankers on the branches that continue to spread each year.
 The disease is usually diagnosed by the stromata that make up a cankers being identified.
 The stromata are elliptical and black.
 They form in rows and continue to grow in this pattern each year because they are perennial.
 These stromata will eventually emit a white ooze containing spores that can also be used for diagnosis.